 After years of medical missions treating parasitic diseases, it became apparent that the health of the communities we serve starts with access to clean water.
 If children were to grow and thrive at school, their parents needed clean water for drinking and cooking.
 Thus the decision was made to extend our focus to include providing clean water and education to the communities that we serve.

 “Access to safe drinkable water is a basic and universal human right, since it is essential to human survival and, as such, is a condition for the exercise of other human rights.” – Pope Francis, Laudato Si 8

-Since 2014, through the generosity of donors and volunteers, OAF installed 16 purification systems that provide clean water to more than 2,700 families in 9 communities.
-One system provides purified water for all of Olancho Aid’s schools, offices, employees, and volunteers.
+Since 2014, through the generosity of donors and volunteers, 23 purification systems have been installed to provide clean water to more than 7,000 families.
+One of the systems provides purified water for all of Olancho Aid’s schools, offices, employees, and volunteers.